Postgraduate research courses

 Aims and objectives

-This course will help you to build your confidence for delivering an academic presentation; in particular, to give you opportunities to:
+This course will help you deliver an academic presentation with confidence.
+In particular the course gives you opportunities to:

-- become more effective in delivering a presentation in English, in a seminar or similar setting
+- become more effective at delivering a presentation in English, in a seminar or similar setting

 - raise your awareness of important aspects of successful presentations, such as organisation, using visuals, body language and use of voice